 The hook receives a -operation write or a

 -operation read parameter depending on the direction

 of the data processing.
 For instance, write would be for

 encryption, and read would be for decryption.</br>

 backup_storage_compress

 This flag controls if the backups are compressed by the Vitess code.

 By default it is set to true.
 Use

 -backup_storage_compress=false to disable.</br>

 This is meant to be used with a -backup_storage_hook

 hook that already compresses the data, to avoid compressing the data

 twice.

 file_backup_storage_root

 For the file plugin, this identifies the root directory

 for backups.

-\langle t.r \rangle

 gcs_backup_storage_bucket

 For the gcs plugin, this identifies the

 bucket

 to use.

+<t.r>

 s3_backup_aws_region

 For the s3 plugin, this identifies the AWS region.

-<t.r>

 s3_backup_storage_bucket

 For the s3 plugin, this identifies the AWS S3

 bucket.

 ceph_backup_storage_config

 For the ceph plugin, this identifies the path to a text

 file with a JSON object as configuration.
 The JSON object requires the

 following keys: accessKey, secretKey,

 endPoint and useSSL.
 Bucket name is computed

 from keyspace name and shard name is separated for different

 keyspaces / shards.

-'''

-'''

-restore_from_backup
+restore from backup

 Indicates that, when started with an empty MySQL instance, the

 tablet should restore the most recent backup from the specified

 storage plugin.

-xbstream_restore_flags

-String

-Flags to pass to xbstream command during restore.
-These should be space

-separated and will be added to the end of the command.
-These need to match the ones

-used for backup e.g. --compress / --decompress, --encrypt / --decrypt

-xtrabackup root path

-For the xtrabackup backup engine, directory location of the xtrabackup

-executable, e.g., /usr/bin

-xtrabackup_backup_flags

-String

-for the xtrabackup backup engine, flags to pass to backup

-command.
-These should be space separated and will be added to the end of the

-command.

-xtrabackup_stream_mode

-String

-For the xtrabackup backup engine, which mode to use if

-streaming, valid values are tar and xbstream.
-Defaults to

-tar.

-xtrabackup user

-For the xtrabackup backup engine, required user that xtrabackup will use

-to connect to the database server.
+'''

+''' xtrabackup root path For the xtrabackup backup engine, directory location of the xtrabackup executable, e.g., /usr/bin xtrabackup_backup_flags For the xtrabackup backup engine, flags to pass to backup command.
+These should be space separated and will be added to the end of the command xbstream_restore_flags For the xtrabackup backup engine, flags to pass to xbstream command during restore.
+These should be space separated and will be added to the end of the command.
+These need to match the ones used for backup e.g. --compress / --decompress, --encrypt / --decrypt xtrabackup_stream_mode For the xtrabackup backup engine, which mode to use if streaming, valid values are tar and xbstream.
+Defaults to tar xtrabackup_user For the xtrabackup backup engine, required user that xtrabackup will use to connect to the database server.
 This user must have all necessary privileges.
-For

-details, please refer to xtrabackup documentation.

-xtrabackup_stripes

-Unit

-for the xtrabackup backup engine, if greater than 0, use data

-striping across this many destination files to parallelize data transfer and

-decompression.

-xtrabackup_stripe_block_size

-Unit

-for the xtrabackup backup engine, size in bytes of each block

-that gets sent to a given stripe before rotating to the next stripe.
-Defaults to
+For details, please refer to xtrabackup documentation. xtrabackup_stripes For the xtrabackup backup engine, if greater than 0, use data striping across this many destination files to parallelize data transfer and decompression xtrabackup_stripe_block_size For the xtrabackup backup engine, size in bytes of each block that gets sent to a given stripe before rotating to the next stripe '''

-102400.

-xtrabackup_prepare_flags

-String

-flags to pass to prepare command.
-These should be space separated and will

-be added to the end of the command.

-'''